femakin/TextSummarization-with-ChatGPT-and-React/textsummarization/src/Article.md

 Also, Text summarization offers a solution by automating the condensation of lengthy texts into shorter, more manageable versions.

-**The Plan**
+## The Plan

-In this tutorial, we will build a text summarization app in React using OpenAI's ChatGPT model.
+In this tutorial, you will build a text summarization app in React using OpenAI's ChatGPT model.

-We will learn how to:
+You will learn how to:

 - Set up a React project